labd/terraform-provider-commercetools/README.md

 still in early development and it doesn't support the complete commercetools.
 API yet but it can be considered 'production' ready for the resource it does support.

+# Commercial support
+Need support implementing this terraform module in your organization?
+We are able to offer support.
+Please contact us at opensource@labdigital.nl

 # Installation

 This is a third-party provider and that means that terraform cannot download it automatically.